Flameeyes/esphome-lg-pqrcuds0/README.md

 * [Saleae Logic](https://www.saleae.com/) high-level analyzer for the protocol, at <https://github.com/Flameeyes/saleae-extension-LG-PQRCUDS0>

+## Features

+The custom component needs [Home Assistant](https://www.home-assistant.io/), to provide a reference temperature, as it does not provide its own temperature sensor.

+Once provided a reference temperature sensor, the component support the following features, tested on my flat's HVAC system:

+* Cool, heat, fan-only, dehumidifer, and heat-cool modes, with two-point set temperature.

+* Fan speed selection (low/medium/high), including "off" speed for idling in heat-cool mode.

 ## Board Design Notes

 The boards you will find in this repository have been designed by me under